henry-spanka/homebridge-freeathome/README.md

 other HomeBridge plugins.

 # Notes
-* The accessories can only be controlled when your're at home in your local WiFi network.
+* The accessories can only be controlled when you're at home in your local WiFi network.
 To manage your accessories remotely you need to setup an iPad/Homepod or Apple TV as a [Home Hub].

 # Tips & Tricks